Is making French friends a mystery to you?

 Making friends in France takes time.
 And if you are staying just a few months or even one year.
 Some people will unconsciously rule out the friendship possibility.
 Not everyone of course!
 But it can happen.

-A French person, living in its comfort zone, doesn’t need more friends.
+A French person, living in their comfort zone, doesn’t need more friends.
 New friendships are possible as adults, but they take time to build in France.
 And you will need to be proactive to make it happen.

 The different scales of friendships in France